andrewlalis/streams/README.md

 although there may be incompatibilities in various implementations where dynamic arrays or exceptions are used.
 You may certainly write streams that are safe, no-gc compatible, pure, and so on.

+## Features

+- Compile-time functions for identifying streams of various kinds, useful for when you want to accept streams as parameters or use them in templates.
+- Convenience functions for dealing with streams, like reading all elements to a buffer, or transfering the contents of one stream to another.
+- Pre-defined stream implementations for common use cases:
+    - `ArrayInputStream` and `ArrayOutputStream` for performing IO on in-memory arrays.
+    - `DataInputStream` and `DataOutputStream` are wrappers over any `ubyte` stream, adding the ability to read and write scalar values (`int`, `float`, `bool`, `char`, etc.) and static arrays, by automatically serializing them.
+    - `FileInputStream` and `FileOutputStream` are `ubyte` streams for reading and writing files using `std.stdio : File`.
+    - `SocketInputStream` and `SocketOutputStream` are `ubyte` streams for reading and writing to sockets using `std.socket : Socket`.
+- Functions to convert between streams and Phobos ranges.

 ## Difference with Ranges